graphql/graphql-over-http/rfcs/PersistedOperations.md

 When a server receives a request containing only `documentId` it is assumed that the server can perform this lookup, when the lookup fails the server responds with a status-code 400 or 404 and denies the request.
-When the persisted operation can be found the server can assume that it's dealing with a valid GraphQL document and execute it as it normally would.
+When the persisted operation can be found the server can assume that it's dealing with a valid GraphQL document, however the schema could have changed so the server _should_ still validate before executing.

 ## Automatic persisted operations